We have a few known errors that can appear when using the dialer to call patients.

 Doximity Dialer Line Is No Longer Configured Error

 When using the Dialer feature, the device number must be the number associated with the phone and not the number you wish to have displayed when placing calls.
 Dialer will not work properly if this number does not match your cell phone number.
-Here's how to make sure your device number is set correctly.

 Why does my name show up misspelled/ show my partner's name when I call my patients?